 I spent three years in the Institute for Employment Research (IAB)’s graduate program where I wrote my dissertation on behavioral consequences of repeated measurements in social science surveys using methods of causal inference and machine learning.
-Recently, my dissertation was awarded the Lorenz-von-Stein Award of the Mannheim Centre for European Social Research of the University of Mannheim.
+Recently, my dissertation was awarded the Lorenz-von-Stein Award of the Mannheim Centre for European Social Research (MZES) at the University of Mannheim.

 My current research projects involve using digital trace data (online and mobile web activity) and social media data (Reddit) for social research, machine learning in survey research (e.g., for response propensity models) and the various ways how participating in a survey can influence respondents‘ future behavior.

 Together with colleagues from the University of Mannheim and with colleagues from other institutions, I recently published findings on the accuracy of predicted personal sensitive information (voting behavior and politicl preferences) in Social Science Computer Review (open access).
 You can find a pdf of the paper here.